 music journalist since 1992 teacher since 2004 blogger since 2012 podcaster since 2020

-I also write about television, and to a lesser degree about art and fashion.
+I also write about television, art and fashion.
 I have provided long lasting biographies and fully explanatory press releases for both major labels and independent artists.
-In 2005 I functioned as a contributing editor to the textbook, The Guerilla Guide To The Music Business, which is currently being used at the University of Westminster in London, England (and is available as a Google Book).
+I am a contributing editor to the textbook, The Guerilla Guide To The Music Business, which is currently being used at the University of Westminster in London, England (and is available as a Google Book).

-In 2006 I was a panelist at the Amsterdam Dance Event, speaking on the US panel as a freelance music journalist.
-In 2012 I was once again a panelist at ADE, speaking on the United States of EDM panel.
+In 2012 I was a panelist at Amsterdam Dance Event, speaking on the United States of EDM panel.
+This was my second time as special guest of the conference, the first being in 2006 where I spoke on the US panel as a freelance music journalist.
 In 2011 and 2012 I was a panelist at the Arts and Entertainment Radio / Intercollegiate Broadcasting System West Coast Conference on the New Technology panel the first year and on the Role Of Women In Media and Radio Careers, Education & Show Production panels the second year.
 Also in 2011, I participated on a music journalist panel for the Entertainment Publicists Professional Society.

-The song this blog is named after: “Pictures Of Lily” by The Who.
+The song this site is named after: “Pictures Of Lily” by The Who.